Bring Medicare home!

 HOW ABOUT ACCOUNTABILITY TO PREVENT FRAUD?

-These JCI accredited hospitals could demonstrate accountability, high quality of care, standardization of professional fees and use of electronic health records (EHR) to meet strict CMS rules.
+These JCI accredited hospitals could demonstrate accountability, high quality of care, standardization of professional fees and the use of electronic health records (EHR) to meet strict CMS rules.
 Fraud would be reduced to almost zero.

 ACTIONS SPEAK LOUDER: